alkalinecoffee/boris/README.md

 single_line_of_data = target.connector.value_at('/path/to/some/script')
 ```

-Running commands in this fashion utilizes the #exec function from Net::SSH.
+Running commands in this fashion utilizes the #exec method from the Net::SSH library.

 For a Windows host, which uses WMI vice SSH, you can send WMI queries or registry keys to the connector to get information: